Roles and eligibility requirements to apply for or hold College and Community Innovation program grant funds

 • You must hold or have a firm offerFootnote i of a remunerated position at an eligible Canadian collegeFootnote ii at the time of your application.
 This may include a faculty appointment, a position as a research administrator or technical/professional staff.
 Applicants holding a position at a not-for-profit organization affiliated with the college are not eligible;

-• You must not be currently declared ineligibleFootnote iii to apply for and hold funding in any role for reasons of breach of responsible conduct of research policies, such as ethics, integrity, or financial management policies; and
+• You must not be currently declared ineligibleFootnote iv to apply for and hold funding in any role for reasons of breach of responsible conduct of research policies, such as ethics, integrity, or financial management policies; and

 The applicant cannot be the same individual as the college’s research grants officer on the same CCI application and grant.